PrincetonUniversity/installing_python_packages/README.md

 $ source </path/to>/myenv/bin/activate
 ```

-Now you can install Python packages in isolation from other environments:
+Consider replacing `myenv` with a more suitable name for your work.
+Now you can install Python packages in isolation from other Python environments:

 ```
 $ pip install slingshot bell